State police engage in high speed pursuit in Madison County

 Travis Ferrill, 29, of Indianapolis is charged with Level 6 felony resisting law enforcement with a motor vehicle and misdemeanor reckless driving.

-Stephenson said he clocked the front vehicle, a Camaro, at 102 miles an hour when it passed his location.
+Stephenson said he clocked the front vehicle, a Camaro, at 102 mph when it passed his location.

 The vehicle failed to stop when Stephenson activated his lights and siren and the second vehicle turned off onto a county road, the press release states.

-Stephenson followed the Camaro south "at a high rate of speed" and observed Ferrill allegedly run a four-way stop as it turned west onto Indiana 234, according to the press release.
+Stephenson followed the Camaro south "at a high rate of speed" and observed Ferrill allegedly run a four-way stop, turning west onto Indiana 234, according to the press release.

 Ferrill was arrested and taken to the Madison County Jail.

-A passenger, who the state police do not identify in the press release, was determined to have no role in the incident and allowed to drive from the scene.
+A passenger, who was not identified in the press release, was determined to have no role in the incident and allowed to drive from the scene.

 The incident remains under investigation with further charges possible, according to the agency.